‘General Hospital’ Spoilers: Sam, Jason Get Bad News, Liv Uses Ava, Brad Pushes

-The chaos continues on Thursday’s General Hospital and spoilers detail that there are tense moments ahead.
-Carly and Nelle got into it over all that supposedly transpired regarding the kidney transplant and Michael is feeling stuck between his potential new love interest and his family.
-Jason and Sam have welcomed their baby girl and Olivia is struggling with Anna and Griffin in the General Hospital basement.
+The chaos continues on Thursday’s General Hospital, and spoilers detail that there are tense moments ahead.
+Carly and Nelle got into it over all that supposedly transpired regarding the kidney transplant, and Michael is feeling stuck between his potential new love interest and his family.
+Jason and Sam have welcomed their baby girl, and Olivia is struggling with Anna and Griffin in the General Hospital basement.
 What’s coming up during the March 9 show?

 Spoilers indicate that viewers will see more action related to Liv, Anna, and Griffin as Olivia taunts Anna that the history they share is coming back to haunt Devane.
-Griffin tried to trick Olivia in order to gain an upper hand, but things remain dire and intense.
+Griffin tried to trick Olivia to gain the upper hand, but things remain dire and intense.
 General Hospital spoilers from SheKnows Soaps share that Griffin will soon be making a selfless sacrifice, but everybody will have to wait until Friday’s episode to see that.
 It seems likely that Liv will get away, surely as a combination of help from Rudge and the threat of harm to Robin and her unborn baby if Anna and Griffin don’t back off, but the drama isn’t over yet.

 How does this get resolved?
 General Hospital spoilers note that Liv will be using Ava to bring Julian back to her and when he returns home he’ll see Ava tied up.
 Olivia will apparently call him and tell him that she has Alexis, and it sounds as if this Liv situation will continue to wreck havoc in Port Charles for a bit yet.
 As General Hospital spoilers via the Inquisitr previously detailed, actress Tonja Walker originally stated that she’d be departing the show in mid-March, but then she said that she was filming additional scenes and she would air until late March.